 \section{Conclusion}

-We set the exact value of hamiltonian path index of trees.
-Sara\v zin in \cite{Sar1} proved that hamiltonian index is the same for trees and graphs with hamiltonian 2-blocks.
-Maybe surprisingly this is not true for hamiltonian path index.
-EXAMPLE
+We set the exact value of the hamiltonian path index of trees and graphs with hamiltonian connected blocks.
+Sara\v zin in \cite{Sar1} proved that the hamiltonian index is the same for trees and graphs with hamiltonian 2-blocks.
+Maybe surprisingly this is not true for the hamiltonian path index.

-{\bf Acknowledgements}.
-This work was partly supported by the European Regional Development Fund (ERDF), project NTIS - New Technologies for Information Society, European Centre of Excellence, CZ.1.05/1.1.00/02.0090.
+Consider the graph $G$ on Figure \ref{Counterexample} for fixed $m$.
+If we use Theorem~\ref{HamBlock} for $G$, then the hamiltonian path index of $G$ should be $k(b)=m$ but really $h_p(G)$ depends on branches $b', b''$ of the hamiltonian block $B$ and branches $b_1, b_2$.
+If the lenghts of branches $b_1, b_2, b', b''$ are sufficiently large, then also $h_p(G)$ is sufficiently large not depending on $m$.
+Note that all these branches are on a~pseudopath $PP$ for which the minimum in the formula in Theorem~\ref{HamBlock} is reached for $m\geq2$.

+On the other side the condition on hamiltonian connectedness of all blocks is too strong.
+Following proofs of Theorem \ref{Trees} and Theorem \ref{HamBlock} we can state this theorem as a corollary.